 Arts Together | Hamilton Conversations began as a response to the pandemic, when we had to cancel upcoming programs and close our doors.
 But as a community, we still wanted—and needed—to come together to experience art in meaningful ways.

-Since May, we’ve offered a monthly virtual gathering of artists, scholars, and community members, pairing a presentation or arts activity with a lively Zoom discussion.
+Since May 2020, we’ve offered virtual gathering of artists, scholars, and community members, pairing a presentation or arts activity with a lively Zoom discussion.
 We’ve watched and read plays together, screened films, and more.
 At times, the programs have intersected with our Arts & Ecology initiative, and we hope to expand the initiative’s reach even further to include many different kinds of arts experiences and discussions.

 Art in Fields: A Conversation with Sayward Schoonmaker and Fox Whitney

 Join us for a one-hour zoom event with Stone Quarry Hill Art Park artistic director Sayward Schoonmaker and performance artist and dancer Fox Whitney.
 Schoonmaker will introduce artworks in the park’s landscape and Whitney will lead participants in a meditation from Impossible Shades of Green, an artwork featured in Personal Programs, an exhibition curated by Schoonmaker.

 Join us on Zoom for a free, informal, online conversation about the film and the work of Goldsworthy in general (it is not necessary to watch the film to participate–all are welcome).
 Leading our discussion will be Leigh Yardley, professional artist and Adjunct Professor of Art at SUNY Morrisville.